Picovoice/rhino/binding/react-native/README.md

 }
 ```

-You can override also the default Rhino model file and/or tge inference sensitivity.
+You can override also the default Rhino model file and/or the inference sensitivity.
 You can set `requireEndpoint` parameter to
 false if you do not wish to wait for silence before Rhino infers context.
 There is also an optional `processErrorCallback`
 that is called if there is a problem encountered while processing audio.